dhaveed/naijahacks-FStackDev/README.md

 As there is lack of networking and mass illiteracy in the argricutural sector in Nigeria, depending on the location of the farmers' business, some are most a times constrainted to the limited resources there location can provide, some dont have easy access to market place, others dont have enough knowledge for organizing a good farming business.

 # Solution
 iFitFarm is platform that helps the new bee and experienced farmers to network one another, share ideas, talk about new approach/stlyle, contribute, help, coach, educate themselves and sell their farm produce ready for the market.
-The app also enables farmers and anyone with the interest to learn, communicate, and start a profitable farm with true ease
+The app also enables farmers and anyone with the interest to becoming a farmer learn, communicate, and start a profitable farm business with true ease

 # Features
 	- An online marketplace for buying and selling farmers' farm produce.